 Jimmy comes to Planned Parenthood Advocates of Oregon after 20-plus years in the media, dating back to his high school newspaper in Salem and his college newspaper at Pepperdine University, where he graduated with a bachelor’s degree in Journalism.
 He has written and edited for Salem’s Statesman Journal, The Portland Mercury, Portland Family, The Skanner and Just Out, and his work has earned a fellowship from the National Endowment for the Arts.
 In his spare time, he’s a pop-culture junkie and part-time performance artist.

-Nichi first joined Planned Parenthood as a volunteer in 2004.
+Nichi first joined Planned Parenthood as a volunteer in 2003.
 After graduating from University of Oregon with a bachelor’s degree in Anthropology, she worked as a Clinic Assistant for Planned Parenthood in Springfield.
 Nichi loved Planned Parenthood so much, she came back as a Field Organizer in 2010 and is now happily continuing her career as Field Director.
 Nichi is living the dream by working in a job that fulfills her passion for progressive politics.
-In her spare time, Nichi loves to be with her family and friends, and enjoys the excellent music scene and outdoor recreation Eugene has to offer.
+In her spare time, Nichi loves to hang out with her delightful family, cook delicious vegetarian meals and pretend she’s an outdoor enthusiast.